bita/card-game/README.md

 ## Usage

 To play the game, click on cards to flip them over.
 Try to match pairs of identical cards by remembering their positions.
-The game ends when all pairs are matched.
+The game ends when all pairs are matched or when the timer runs out.

 ## Testing